 UK Biobank is a powerful clinical research resource.
 Samples and data from half a million people in the UK aged between 40 and 69 are collected at regular intervals.
 That gives an extraordinary insight into the whole UK population and how different genetic and lifestyle factors contribute to disease and life expectancy.

 Stevenage Bioscience Catalyst

-Stevenage Bioscience Catalyst is a partnership between the Wellcome Trust, the UK government, GlaxoSmithKline (GSK), the East of England Development Agency and the Technology Strategy Board, to develop a bioscience park next to GSK's research and development facilities in Stevenage, Hertfordshire.
+Stevenage Bioscience Catalyst is a partnership between Wellcome, the UK government, GlaxoSmithKline (GSK), the East of England Development Agency and the Technology Strategy Board, to develop a bioscience park next to GSK's research and development facilities in Stevenage, Hertfordshire.
 The park is designed to encourage innovation and speed up product development.